 Monday, August 23, 2010

-The phantom banjo music ringing in my ears helps my tired legs move a little faster and I finally reach my car around 5:00 p.m.
+Shaking my head and with a grin on my face, I move my tired legs a little faster and I finally reach my car around 5:00 p.m.
 I feel a huge sense of relief and accomplishment.
-Although I have hiked 28.9 miles total, 8.8 miles of that was just the approach trail.
-I've technically hiked only the first 20.1 miles of the AT...only 2,154.9 miles left to go.
+I have hiked 28.9 total miles with 8.8 miles of that being the approach trail.
+Therefore, I've technically hiked only the first 20.1 miles of the AT...only 2,154.9 miles left to go.
 My body is very sore, but my mind is recharged and ready to go.
-What a trip.
+What a crazy adventure.
 I can't wait to return.